mono/md-website/developers/building-monodevelop.md

 #### Main

 Building main is straightforward.
-Open main/Main.sln, select the mac configuration, and run the Build command.
+Open `main/Main.sln`, select the Mac configuration, and run the Build command.
 Note that *running* MonoDevelop from within MD will currently only work if you export `DYLD_FALLBACK_LIBRARY_PATH` as described above.

 #### Extras